 On rare occasions, owed time and incomplete class assignments may extend beyond the end of the term.
 This can only happen with the express permission of the Dean.
 The student's grade card will be noted with an "I" for incomplete as the final grade.
+The "I" grade will be excluded from calculation of cumulative grade point average (CGPA).
 All time owed and incomplete class assignments must be made up in accordance with department instructions.
 If a student fails to make up time missed or fails to complete class assignments within the approved timeframe (usually between a few days and one course term depending on the amount of time or work needed), the student will be awarded an "F" for the respective course.